Frequently Asked Questions

 Once we file your case, you will begin to prepare for your first meeting with the government, which often takes place within the first few months.
 At that meeting, the government will want to know everything you know about the case, so you must be prepared.
 We will meet in advance to ensure you are completely ready.

-After the Relator’s meeting, you may feel like the case is slowing down.
-In reality, the baton has been passed to the government and they will be conducting an investigation to determine the accuracy of your allegations and whether they want to proceed with the case.
+After the relator’s meeting, you may feel like the case is slowing down.
+In reality, the baton has been passed to the government, and they will be conducting an investigation to determine the accuracy of your allegations and whether they want to proceed with the case.
 This period of time can be long or short and can involve a lot of communication with the government or almost none at all.
 The most important thing you can do is to be patient.
-The James Hoyer firm will work to ensure the case moves as quickly as possible and will keep you notified each step of the way.
+Hoyer Law Group, PLLC, will work to ensure the case moves as quickly as possible and will keep you notified each step of the way.

 How long will the case take?

 The length of a False Claims Act case can vary greatly.
-Although there is a recent push by the Department of Justice to move cases along more quickly, a Relator should expect his or her case to last for several years.
-A lawsuit typically lasts years and, in some cases, more than a decade depending on the allegation’s complexity, the company’s size, and the government’s motivation.
+Although there is a recent push by the Department of Justice to move cases along more quickly, a relator should expect their case to last for several years.
+A lawsuit typically lasts years and, in some cases, more than a decade depending on the allegation’s complexity, the company’s size and the government’s motivation.
 There is simply no way to predict this at the outset.

 What types of rewards cases can I file?